sandiegodata-projects/downtown-partnership/datasets/sandiegodata.org-downtown_cv/README.md

 ## Developer notes

+To build this package, the ``dtcv`` package must be installed, from the ``lib`` directory at the root of the repository.

+    $  pip install -e ../../lib/dtcv/

 After anotation JSON files are copied into S#, the list of S# urls must be updated.
 To refresh the list of urls run